Barton Paul Levenson: Background

 Levenson was born in Chapel Hill, North Carolina.
 He started writing in 1974.
-He is a 1983 graduate of the University of Pittsburgh He became a Christian in 1984.
+He is a 1983 graduate of the University of Pittsburgh.
+He became a Christian in 1984.

 His first work of fiction was a short story, "Twenty Peasants", published in Marion Zimmer Bradley's Fantasy Magazine in 1991.

 Levenson is a two-time winner of the "Confluence Science Fiction and Fantasy Short Story Contest" for "Virtual Bridges" and "Reality Forbidden".
 He is a long-standing member of one of Pittsburgh's oldest science-fiction and fantasy writer's workshops, Carnegie-Mellon University-based Pittsburgh Worldwrights, which includes Pittsburgh science fiction writer Kenneth Chiacchia among its members.
 He is a former member of the Science Fiction and Fantasy Writers of America.

 Levenson's first separate novel in paperback format, I Will, was released in June 2010.
 One of Levenson's characters, Khuminay, returned in "Khuminay and the Servant" in Cosmic Crime Stories and "Khuminay and the Axe-Wielding Psycho", which appeared in Electric Spec.
 This followed his novel Year of the Human.

+Levenson's first peer-reviewed scientific article as sole author was published in 2011: "Planet Temperatures with Surface Cooling Parameterized" in Advances in Space Research 47, 2044–2048, a COSPAR Publication of Elsevier, cited below.
+Levenson's Japan-themed story: "Temple Cat", cited below, is reprinted in the charity anthology: "Healing Waves" from Sky Warrior Book Publishing and edited by Phyllis Irene Radford, who donated all proceeds from the sales to disaster relief in Japan.